teuk/mediabot_v3/docs/adr/0001-plugin-platform-evolution.md

 MB740 itself changes no IRC behavior.
 Subsequent milestones must retain an explicit old-path rollback until parity has been demonstrated on the development instance.

+MB741 makes `CommandRegistry` authoritative for all 238 public and 94 private built-ins.
+The historical hashes remain exact, frozen handler adapters during the migration; they are no longer alternate discovery or fallback paths.